 Editorial and fairness reviews are conducted as required by NCES.

-A pilot test is conducted in many of the states and jurisdictions slated to participate in the following year's operational assessment.
+A pilot test is conducted in many of the states and jurisdictions slated to participate in the next operational assessment.

 Based on the pilot test analyses, items are selected for inclusion in the operational assessment.

-Each subject-area instrument development committee approves the selection of items to include in the following year's operational assessment.
+Each subject-area instrument development committee approves the selection of items to include in the next operational assessment.

-Each subject-area instrument is submitted to the National Assessment Governing Board for approval.
+Each subject-area instrument is submitted to the Governing Board for approval.

-After a final review, the booklets are printed.
+After a final review, the booklets are printed or packaged as digital test forms for computer delivery.

 Each administration of the NAEP assessment requires a new configuration of the student booklets given to students and how they are distributed to schools.
 To allow for wide content coverage within the limited testing time for each student, the instrument configuration entails a three-step design process for the subject areas to be assessed: